vguillemot/2Tables/03_winedataset.md

-To illustrate CCA we use the  data set presented in Table \ref{tab:Wines4CCA}.
+We illustrate CCA on a wine tasting data set.

 These data describe thirty-six red, rosé, or white wines produced in three different countries